WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-1.md

   ct -pretty -platform vagrant-virtualbox < node.clc > node.ign
   ```

+  This ignition configuration will permanently disable the auto-update and rebooting of the container linux for us.
-  Due to the nature of CoreOS container linux, we can't use Ansible to provision it by default because Ansible requires the target machine to have python installed to work.
-In order to solve this problem, we have to install `pypy` first.
+  Up to this point we are able to create container linux masters, however we can't use Ansible to provision it yet because Ansible requires the target machine to have python installed to work and container linux doesn't come with python natively due to its nature of having only components needed to run containers.
+In order to solve this problem, we have to install `pypy` first taking advantage of Ansible's `raw` module (module that doesn't require python).
 Let's create the `playbook.yml`:

   ```
   ####################################